 - Fax test results to Cheri Moore (757-937-8830)

 Why sign Cheri’s medical release document?

 Gives Cheri permission to contact and collaborate with audiologists, optometrist specializing in visual processing skills, teachers, and therapist through emails and phone conversations.

 Hearing and visual processing test results are used to develop:

-- Your Auditory Integration Training Program if test results show
+- Your Auditory Integration Training Program

 - Download Release Form